“Striking historic manor house outside Kandy, converted into a small luxury boutique hotel with an infinity pool”

 - Beautiful freshwater infinity pool overlooking vibrant paddy fields and the jungle (many small hotels in Kandy don't have a pool)

-- Only accepts children over 12 years old (although this will be considered a plus by some)
+- Only accepts children over 12 years old

 - The temple nearby has now purchased speakers so on holy days the noise of chanting may carry

 - Mozzies are around at dusk, but you will find a natural repellent in your room and mosquito nets on the bed (but no screens on the windows)

 - Rooms don't come with all the mod cons (including TVs) - a plus for some

 - It's a 20-minute drive into town to find restaurants

 - Over 12s welcome